lcrawlab/mvMAPIT/README.md

 ## OpenMP

 Note that mvMAPIT takes advantage of [OpenMP](http://openmp.org/wp/), an API for multi-platform shared-memory parallel programming in C/C++.
 This is to speed up the computational time of the modeling algorithm.
-Unfortunately, OS X does not currently support OpenMP under the default compiler.
+Unfortunately, macOS does not currently support OpenMP under the default compiler.
-A work around to use OpenMP in R on OS X can be found [here](http://thecoatlessprofessor.com/programming/openmp-in-r-on-os-x/). mvMAPIT can be compiled without OpenMP, but we recommend using it if applicable.
+A work around to use OpenMP in R on macOS can be found [here](http://thecoatlessprofessor.com/programming/openmp-in-r-on-os-x/). mvMAPIT can be compiled without OpenMP, but we recommend using it if applicable.

 ### Compiling for OpenMP
 In order to enable the OpenMP implementation of mvMAPIT, the required C++ libraries need to be installed and the `PKG_CXXFLAGS` compiler flag `src/Makevars.in` file needs to be changed to